codzienny/SYTKLauncher/README.md

 3. Press *"Set shared deck directory"* and then choose a directory where shared deck files will be kept (cloud based directories shared with friends, like those shared via Dropbox, a recommended)

 Now application is ready to be used.

-> Note: If you are a bit more advanced user and you know how JAR's work - as long, as you have installed updated Java packages, you can delete JRE directory that is included with application

 # Instruction: basic usage explanation